 - The account can either be interest-bearing or not

-The second option you have to store your tenant’s deposit is to post a guarantee bond for the amount of security deposit.
-The bonding company you choose must be authorized to do business in Pennsylvania.
+The second option a landlord has to store your tenant’s deposit is to post a guarantee bond for the amount of the security deposit.
+The bonding company a landlord chooses must be authorized to do business in Pennsylvania.

 The other option is to store your tenant’s deposit in an interest-accruing account.
-However, you must only use this option for tenants that start their third year, or 25th month.
+However, a landlordmust only use this option for a tenant that starts their third year, or 25th month.
 You must also pay them the accrued interest annually, less the 1% management fee that you can deduct.

 Right to Notice After Receipt

 Do Pennsylvania tenants have a right to be notified after their landlord receives their security deposit?
 Yes!
-Once you receive your tenant’s deposit and store it through either of the aforementioned ways, you must notify your tenant in writing of the same.
-In the notice, you must include the following details:
+Once a landlord receives their tenant’s deposit and stores it through either of the aforementioned ways, they must notify their tenant in writing of the same.
+In the written notice, you, the landlord, must include the following details:

 - The name and address of the bank.

-- The amount of security deposit you have deposited.
+- The amount of security deposit a landlord has deposited.

 Reasons to Keep a Tenant’s Security Deposit

-In Pennsylvania, you may be able to keep all or a portion of your tenant’s deposit for any of the following reasons:
+In Pennsylvania, you, the landlord, may be able to keep all or a portion of your tenant’s deposit for any of the following reasons:

-- When damage exceeds normal wear and tear
+- When damage exceeds standard wear and tear

-- Other breaches of the lease agreement, such as in the case of property abandonment
+- Other breaches of the lease agreement, such as in the case of rental property abandonment

 Normal Wear & Tear vs. Damage

-Normal wear and tear is the deterioration that occurs naturally as a result of the tenant using the property as intended.
+Standard wear and tear is the deterioration that occurs naturally as a result of the tenant using the rental as intended.
 These are minor issues that include lightly scratched glass, stained bathroom fixtures, loose door handles, and gently worn carpets.